← Second Opinion Service

 Yes.
 Video consultations are available to all patients who can share imaging digitally.
 A written report is provided within 48–72 hours.
 If surgery is subsequently required at London Bridge Hospital, the full pathway can be planned in advance of travel.

-Appointments available within 2–3 days at London Bridge Hospital, The Lister Hospital Chelsea, and Canary Wharf outpatients.
-No GP referral required.
+Appointments within 2–3 days at London Bridge Hospital.
+Video within 24 hours.
+Self-referrals welcome.
 All enquiries handled with complete discretion.

 📅Book 📞020 7952 2882